blackjetrock/postal-pico-rom-reader/README.md

 To delete the slots a menu option is used, and several hoops have to be jumped through.

-there are a couple of counters that count the number of USB dumps that the dumper has taken and the number of slot dumps it has performed.
+There are a couple of counters that count the number of USB dumps that the dumper has taken and the number of slot dumps it has performed.

--*-I saw a post somewhere on the internet, by Eben Upton I think, which said that the Pico GPIOs were *probably* 5V tolerant. i thought I'd (carefully) test that here.
+-*-I saw a post somewhere on the internet, by Eben Upton I think, which said that the Pico GPIOs were *probably* 5V tolerant.
+I thought I'd (carefully) test that here.
 Unfortunately I can't find th epost any more.